 Block on Trump's Asylum Ban Upheld by Supreme Court

 Wills are a fascinating part of the legal world we all live (and die) in.
 You certainly don't need a will to have your estate dispersed upon your death.
-State and federal laws exist to handle that in a very standardized administrative process.
+State and federal laws exist to handle that in a standardized administrative process.

-In the eyes of the law, your children are your children, regardless of whether they are natural or adoptive.
+In the eyes of the law, your children are your children, regardless of whether they are biological or adopted.
 This happens as part of the legal proceedings of the adoption.
-There are laws in every state to protect the rights of adopted children whether you die without or a will or if they are accidentally left out of the will.
+There are laws in every state to protect the rights of adopted children, whether you die without a will or if you accidentally leave them out of the will.

 Best practices include putting a reminder in your calendar to check your will once a year to make sure it still aligns with your current intent.
-And if not, make an appointment at once with an Estate Attorney.
-As the great Mahatma Gandhi once said, "Live as if you were to die tomorrow.
+And if not, make an appointment at once with an estate planning attorney or use FindLaw Legal Forms & Services to create a will — which you can update later — from the comfort of home.
+As the great Mahatma Gandhi once said: "Live as if you were to die tomorrow.
 Learn as if you were to live forever."

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.